|A seafood pasta salad made from crab, crawfish and shrimp, dressed with a Cajun seasoned buttermilk mayonnaise blend.|

 - 1 cup of cooked, peeled crawfish tails

-- 1 (8 ounce) package of imitation crab
+- 1 cup of fresh crab or 1 (8 ounce) package of imitation crab

 - 1/2 teaspoon of Cajun or Creole seasoning